Arista Company Profile

 Arista Revenue Trend

-Fiscal-year revenue from collected Arista Form 10-K figures.
+Fiscal-year revenue from Arista Form 10-K figures.

 Source: Arista Form 10-K filings.
 Amounts stored in USD millions.